 Treaties and other international agreements falling in the second category involve a present obligation, and therefore result in liability recognition.
 Such present obligation may relate to the U.S. Government providing financial and in-kind support, including assessed contributions, voluntary contributions, grants, and other assistance to international organizations in which it participates as a member.
 Examples of such agreements include:

-Such agreements may not be entered into without specific statutory authority to undertake the obligation to spend money.
+Such agreements may not be entered without specific statutory authority to undertake the obligation to spend money.
 Liabilities arising from such agreements should be recognized for any unpaid amounts due as of the reporting date.
-The liabilities include amounts due from the federal entity to pay for benefits, goods, or services provided under terms of the agreements, as of the entity’s reporting date, whether or not such amounts have been reported to the entity.
+The liabilities include amounts due from the federal entity to pay for benefits, goods, or services provided under terms of the agreements, as of the entity’s reporting date, whether such amounts have been reported to the entity.
 These liabilities may either be fully funded or established against future funding.

 Contingent Obligation to Provide Goods, Services, or Financial Support (may require recognition or disclosure)